psu13/mutable-hakyll/posts/looking-at-what-you-cannot-see.md

 background](https://en.wikipedia.org/wiki/Cosmic_microwave_background) radiation has led to all of our current cosmological models for the overall evolution of the universe.

-In this context, the motivation for building a giant IR telescope is more clear.
-If you make the mirror big enough to see things even further away than the Hubble can see, then you will be looking even further back in time (that finite speed of light, man), so the red shifts will be even stronger and will eventually shift the light completely out of the visible and into the infrared.
-So, what the telescope dorks are hoping to be able to do is fly a giant mirror a million miles away, so far away that there is almost no evidence of its existence back here on Earth.
-From there, they want to collect light from things so far away you can't really imagine it.
-This light, they think will give us a picture of objects from so long ago that the I can't even give you a meaningful explanation of the time scale.
+With this context, the motivation for building a giant IR telescope is more clear.
+If you make the mirror big enough to see things even further away than the Hubble can see, then the red shifts will be even stronger and will eventually shift the light completely out of the visible and into the infrared.
+So, what the JWST will do is fly in an orbit a million miles from the Earth and sit behind a giant piece of tin foil blocking all the light and residual IR warmth coming from the Earth, the Moon and the Sun.
+Then it will point its giant mirror into the great void hoping to collect light that is more than 10 billion years old.
+This will give us a view of the oldest stuff in the universe.
+These things are so far away and so old that you can't really imagine it.

-Here: the stuff is five or ten times as old as the current age of the solar system, which is already older than you can possibly imagine.
+Here: the stuff is three or four times as old as the current age of the solar system, which is already older than you can possibly imagine.
 See?

-Anyway, if all goes well over the next few months there will be a new robot telescope sitting in space continuing the grand tradition in modern science of being able to look at things that we can't even begin to see or imagine.
+Anyway, if all goes well over the next few months there will be a new robot telescope sitting in space continuing the grand tradition in modern science of being able to look at things that we can't even begin to see or imagine in our every day existence.
 This is both the basic tool and the ultimate allure of science.

 I of course ended up working with computers, which are nothing if not strange and invisible puzzles.
 But they don't tell you too much about the big questions, like how the